The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: Methodology

 \subsection{Label Extraction}

-For each report, we prompt \modelname~to extract the fields listed in Table~\ref{tab:dataset_description}.
+For each report, we prompt \modelname~to extract the fields listed in Table~\ref{tab:dataset_description} (See Appendix \ref{sec:appendix:dataset_description}).
 As it is a reasoning model, we craft a concise, goal-oriented prompt consistent with OpenAI’s guidance \cite{OpenAIPlatformAdvice}.
 We also leverage the role-based message prioritization supported by OpenAI models.
 Each request includes two prompts, one per role.

 To obtain the LLM's outputs, we leverage OpenAI’s structured outputs~\cite{openaiIntroducingOutputs}.
 Structured outputs constrain the LLM model to emit a JSON document that exactly matches a provided JSON schema.
-Each response contains the report metadata as a JSON document whose keys correspond to the fields listed in Table~\ref{tab:dataset_description} and whose values are arrays, allowing multiple entries (e.g., when several countries are targeted in a single report).
-For every field included in the schema, we add a brief description and exmamples to guide the model (e.g., \textit{``The vendor or source of the CTI report (e.g., Mandiant, ESET, etc.).''}).
+Each response contains the report metadata as a JSON document whose keys correspond to the fields listed in Table~\ref{tab:dataset_description} and whose values are arrays .
+For every field included in the schema, we add a brief description and examples to guide the model (e.g., \textit{``The vendor or source of the CTI report (e.g., Mandiant, ESET, etc.).''}).
 Additionally, we constrain some fields with enumerations and hand-crafted rules, such as restricting the report month to the twelve month names.
 We also incorporate the two-level taxonomies generated in \S\ref{sec:labeling} so that the sector, motivation, and report type fields are drawn from a compact and standardized label set.

-\textbf{Processing cost.} We process the entire collection of reports using OpenAI's batch API~\cite{openaiBatchAPIPlatform}, which allows us to ``send asynchronous groups of requests with 50\% lower costs, a separate pool of significantly higher rate limits, and a clear 24-hour turnaround time''~\cite{openaiBatchAPIPlatform}.
-Each of the batches contains 500 requests.
-We only extract the metadata from one report for each request to prevent responses from multiple reports from being mixed up or confused.
-OpenAI charges per token and both input and output tokens determine the processing cost.
-Input and output tokens have different costs and pricing also varies by model.
-For \datasetname, an average extraction request for each report consumes 77,297 input tokens and 3,216 output tokens.
-We do not observe a strong correlation between the word count of a report or its file size and the total number of tokens.
-Overall, 25\% of reports incur fewer than 30k tokens, whereas the most expensive quartile exceeds 96k tokens.
+We deliberately design the output as an array, allowing \modelname~ to generate as many responses as deemed appropriate for each field , as a single report may contain information on multiple victim geographies, threat actors, may be produced by multiple vendors, or may even span multiple report-type categories.
+The multi-label feature is both useful and common in practice: 19.5\% (3,143) of reports involve more than one geography (2.59 on average), 18.0\% (2,897) more than one threat actor (1.74 on average), and 24.7\% (3,968) more than one sector (1.53 on average).